Optimism grows for significant freight rate increases

 “Tightening in freight capacity, even before the hurricanes hit, will have an effect on increased transportation costs in the third and fourth quarters of 2017,” IHS said.
 “Demand for flatbed and specialized trucks will increase.”

-One result of the rate increases, Larkin said, could be increases in driver pay between 5% and 7.5%.
+One result of the rate increases, Larkin said, could be increases in driver pay between 5 percent and 7.5 percent.

-Growing market optimism was also evident in FTR’s preliminary September report on trailer orders, which came in at 21,500 units, up 47% from August and 84% from a year earlier.
+Growing market optimism was also evident in FTR’s preliminary September report on trailer orders, which came in at 21,500 units, up 47 percent from August and 84 percent from a year earlier.

 “When fleets begin ordering more trailers in September, it indicates the market should be robust the following year,” said Don Ake, FTR’s vice president of commercial vehicles.
 “Freight expansion early next year will severely strain industry capacity, and fleets will need to add trailers to handle the added loads.”